datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 2. **Classify**: Phoenix’s machine learning models process the incoming data, identifying critical topics, trends, and sentiments.

-3. **Explore**: Users start with a standard dashboard and tailor visualizations to track regional tensions or other priorities.
+3. **Explore**: Users start with a standard dashboard and then tailor visualizations to track regional tensions or other priorities.

 4. **Collaborate & share**: Being open-source, Phoenix allows contributors worldwide to enhance its capabilities—ensuring continued evolution and impact.